-You are only required to type as many letters of the DCL command to form a unique command. as needed For example, the abbreviation SET TE/UP is a valid, unique command, because there are no duplications of this within the SET TERMINAL command or within the PRO/Tool Kit Command Language (refer to SET TERMINAL in Chapter 3).
-However, SET TE/IN would not be a unique command, because this abbreviation could either stand for SET TERMINAL/INOUIRE or SET TERMINAL/INTERACTIVE.
-(Refer to Section 2.1.4 for additional information on abbreviating DCL commands.)
+You are only required to type as many letters of the DCL command to form a unique command.
+For example, the as needed abbreviation SET TE/UP is a valid, unique command, because there are no duplications of this within the SET TERMINAL command or within the PRO/Tool Kit Command Language (refer to SET TERMINAL in Chapter 3).
+However, SET TE/VT would not be a unique command because this abbreviation could stand for either SET TERMINAL/VT100 or SET TERMINAL/VT125.